-Creating a new Template for your business is done using three main components.
+Creating a new flow template for your business is done using three main components.

 You can create documents or forms from scratch, upload them from your computer, or import ones from your cloud storage.

-Depending on the type of workflow you are building, you can use airSlate’s Top 100 Flow templates for traditional documents or web forms, include authentication forms, request documents from recipients, and even accept payments as part of your workflow.
+Depending on the type of workflow you are building, you can use airSlate’s Top 100 Document-based Flow Templates for traditional documents or web forms, include authentication forms, request documents from recipients, and even accept payments as part of your workflow.

-Once you’ve added documents to your Template, you can visualize your entire process by dragging and dropping the necessary elements — Steps and Branches.
+Once you’ve added documents to your flow template, you can visualize your entire process by dragging and dropping the necessary elements — Steps and Branches.

 If you assign a recipient to a certain Step, you ensure that everyone has the access they need to the document and won’t fill in any fields they aren’t supposed to.

-Step within Template is an access privilege that can be created and assigned to certain recipients in order to
+Step within a flow template is an access privilege that can be created and assigned to certain recipients in order to